zzx66699/Coursera/06 Share.md

 ### 8.5 Movement

-## 9. 5 phases of the design process
+## 9. 5 phases of the design thinking process
+A data analyst makes sure that they approach problems in a user-centric way
 ### 9.1 Emphasize
 think about the emotions and needs of the target audience of your data viz, whether it's stakeholders, team members or the general public